yogawidyakrisna/FlyweightAndStrategyPattern/README.md

 # Flyweight Pattern
 The flyweight pattern is typically used for efficiency reasons, in the flyweight pattern, objects are recycled rather than allocated and initialized from scratch.
+The key concept here is the distinction between Intrinsic and Extrinsic state

+## Intrinsic
+- Shareable object
+- Independent

+## Extrinsic
+- Can't be shared
+- Other information for intrinsic

 ### When to use?
   - An application uses a large number of same objects.
   - Storage costs are high because of the sheer quantity of objects.